Norway, SC Demographics

 A map of Norway's Population by Race

-Of the 475 places in South Carolina, Norway is the 375th most populous.
+Norway is ranked the 375th most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Norway was ranked the 375th most populous place in the 2020 Census.

 Norway's White Population